betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 First, learning and knowing good practices is still needed to read and understand other peoples' (or AIs') codes.
 This is especially important if one needs to assess security, identify weaknesses, and vulnerabilities.
 In this case, a fundamental and critical matter arise: what seems like vulnerability to the human eye, might be categorized safe by an AI.
-Second, I fully agree that -- at the time of this article -- AI tools (e.g., GitHub copilot, or LLMs, etc) are alreay very useful to *assist* with what is referred to as "boilerplate" code, refactoring efforts, or API documentation.
+Second, I fully agree that -- at the time of this article -- AI tools (e.g., GitHub copilot, or LLMs, etc) can be very useful to *assist* with what is referred to as "boilerplate" code, refactoring efforts, or API documentation.
-And I fully support such use case, because if seen as a starting point for developers to build on, this can save a lot of time.
+I fully support such use case because, if seen as a starting point for developers to build on, this can save a lot of time.
 However, I am skepticaly that AI will replace the creative, innovative and design skills of good software developers, especially those working in team.
 Lastly, even if an AI system were able to tackle the architerctural or design decisions equally well or better than humans, I personally do not look forward to a future where we avoid critical thinking, learning and problem solving, and just delegate that too.